Exploiter21/Wordlists/README.md

-Wordlists collected from various sources to help in **Bug Bountite**.
+Wordlists collected from various sources to help in **Bug Bounties**.